 For more details about using labels, see Creating and Managing Labels.

-A billing account is set up in GCP and is used to define who pays for a given set of GCP resources.
-Access control to a billing account is established by Cloud Identity and Access Management (IAM) roles.
-A billing account is connected to a Google payments profile that includes a payment instrument to which costs are charged.
+A Cloud Billing account is set up in Google Cloud and is used to define who pays for a given set of Google Cloud resources and Google Maps Platform APIs.
+Access control to a Cloud Billing account is established by IAM roles.
+A Cloud Billing account is connected to a Google payments profile.
+Your Google payments profile includes a payment instrument to which costs are charged.

 A Google Payments Profile: